Blackymas/NSPanel_HA_Blueprint/CONTRIBUTING.md

 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://github.com/rejuvenate/lovelace-horizon-card/issues).
-If a related issue doesn't exist, you can open a new issue.
+If you spot a problem with the blueprint, the ESPHome or the visualization in the screen, [search if an issue already exists](https://github.com/Blackymas/NSPanel_HA_Blueprint/issues).
+If a related issue doesn't exist, please open a new one.

 #### Solve an issue

-Scan through our [existing issues](https://github.com/rejuvenate/lovelace-horizon-card/issues) to find one that interests you.
-You can narrow down the search using `labels` as filters.
-See [Labels](/contributing/how-to-use-labels.md) for more information.
+Scan through our [existing issues](https://github.com/Blackymas/NSPanel_HA_Blueprint/issues) to find one that interests you.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes